Patrice Motsepe: Sport

-Motsepe is the owner of Mamelodi Sundowns F.C. a Premier soccer league club.
 In November 2019, Motsepe bought a 37% stake in the Blue Bulls Co.
 The other major shareholders are Remgro (37%) and Blue Bulls Rugby Union (26%).

 In November 2020, Motsepe announced that he would become a candidate to become CAF's president.
 Quickly accused of being actively supported by FIFA - despite its duty of reserve and neutrality - and its President Gianni Infantino, who would seek to obtain the votes of Africa for future re-election, Motsepe was elected on 12 March 2021, after that all four other candidates had withdrawn their candidacies.
 His son Thlopie Motsepe took over as Mamelodi Sundowns new chairman after he became a new president of CAF.
+On March 12, 2025, Patrice Motsepe was re-elected president of the Confederation of African Football, during the 14th extraordinary general assembly of CAF.

 Advocacy

 In 2011, he was named the interim chairman of the Black Business Council, and is a founding member and former president of one of South Africa's most influential business advocacy and lobby group Business Unity SA (BUSA).